ZeroTrace AirLeak

 - BLE Google Find My Network (FMDN)

-When a field is shown but its underlying capability is unavailable (e.g. "Vendor —" on a randomized MAC) the desktop renders an em-dash instead of guessing.
+When a field is shown but its underlying value hasn't been observed (e.g. no name on a randomized MAC), the app renders an em-dash instead of guessing.